ldstep/ldstephensnet/content/notes.md

 ---

+November 14, 2025, at 2:46:39 PM

+My first few days [using Ulysses](https://ldstephens.net/blog/back-to-ulysses/) have been an adjustment.
+I'm rethinking my workflow for processing blog posts and adding notes.

+I've figured out the blog post part figured out.
+I'm enjoying writing in Ulysses and prefer the organization of using groups and folders instead of tags.
+I can easily drag a completed post directly into my 11ty site's post folder, which is straightforward.

+The friction arises when I add a new note entry.
+I need the content in HTML format for the RSS feed.xml, but when Ulysses copies as HTML, all the syntax is escaped, making it messy to clean up.
+I'm working on a workaround for that.
+One option is to use PopClip's copy to HTML feature.

+This is still a work in progress.

+---

 November 13, 2025, at 3:28:08 PM

 This afternoon, while reading the MPU forum, I came across a post discussing menu bar managers.
 Several posters mentioned that they had stopped using third-party managers and were now using the built-in macOS 26 manager.
 Intrigued, I decided to give it a try.
 By being selective and only including items in the menu bar that I actually used, I managed to access everything I needed without any hidden items behind the MacBook Pro notch.
 I was even able to delete Ice.